Want to know how to tile a kitchen wall? A DIY expert's step-by-step guide

 Use a tile saw to cut the shorter line and snap the longer line with the tile cutter.
 Try to avoid overtightening the faceplate as this may crack the tile.

-Leave 24 hours for the adhesive to dry before grouting - try our guide on how to grout tiles to do it effectively and professionally.
+Leave 24 hours for the adhesive to dry before grouting - if doing it yourself, make sure you know how to grout tiles, otherwise call in a professional.

 The grout should be pushed into the gaps with the grout float using a pumping action to make sure the gap is full, wash off any excess with a sponge.